Eddy Balancy

-Marc France Eddy Balancy (born 6 May 1953) is a Mauritian attorney general and politician.
-He served as acting president of Mauritius between 26 November and 2 December 2019.
+Marc France Edouard "Eddy" Balancy (born 6 May 1953) is the former Chief Justice of Mauritius.
+In this function he served as acting president of Mauritius between 26 November and 2 December 2019 as per the Constitution of Mauritius.

+He was educated at Royal College Port Louis, King's College London (LLB, 1976) and Brunel University of London (MA sociology and law, 1978).

-Barlen Vyapoory, who has been carrying out this duty in acting capacity and had been the vice president since 2016, assumed the duty temporarily on 23 March 2018 after the resignation of the then-president Ameenah Gurib-Fakim, but with the statement he made on 26 November 2019, he announced his resignation.
-Balancy, who served as the Attorney General after this development, was temporarily appointed to this office until the new president was elected.
-However, instead of Balancy, who held this post until 2 December, the National Assembly appointed Prithvirajsing Roopun on that date.
+Barlen Vyapoory, who had been carrying out this duty in acting capacity and had been the vice president since 2016, assumed the duty temporarily on 23 March 2018 after the resignation of the then-president Ameenah Gurib-Fakim, but with the statement he made on 26 November 2019, he announced his resignation.
+Balancy, who served as the Chief Justice after this development, was temporarily appointed to this office until the new president was elected.
+Balancy held this post until 2 December, when the National Assembly appointed Prithvirajsing Roopun to the Presidency.